haripriyaM-ai/Mean-and-Variance/README.md

+#  EXP NO: 01

+#  DATE:
 # Mean and variance of a discrete  distribution
-#  DATE:

 # Aim :

 To find mean and variance of arrival of objects from the feeder using probability distribution